-To determine the percentage of the meadow that is affected by incision and dewatering, consider the percentage of the larger wetland that contains the AA.
+The practitioner should complete the Worksheet for Assessing Hydrologic Connectivity: Percent Dewatered for Slope Wetlands to determine if the wetland has intact hydrologic connectivity, or degraded hydrologic connectivity (dewatering).
+Then, determine the percentage of the wetland that is affected by dewatering by estimating the percentage of dewatering within the larger wetland that contains the AA.
 In other words, do not limit this metric only to the AA.
 Use aerial imagery and field observations to best estimate the percentage of the Slope Wetland that is dewatered.
 For very large wetlands, only consider the wetland area that is within 500 m of the AA boundary.